ivanharmat/youtubeToAudioPy/README.md

 # youtubeToAudioPy
-# Python script to download any youtube video and convert it to mp3
+# Python script to download any youtube video or any directly accessible video and convert it to mp3

 Requirements :